 Why Is Home Insurance So Affordable in Virginia?

-Virginia homeowners enjoy home insurance rates 23% below the national average, saving $792 annually compared to typical U.S. premiums.
+Virginia homeowners pay home insurance rates 23% below the national average, saving $792 annually compared to typical U.S. premiums.
 The state ranks as the 20th most affordable for home insurance coverage nationwide.
 Several factors contribute to Virginia's competitive insurance market.

 Virginia's robust insurance marketplace creates pricing competition that benefits consumers.
 The National Association of Insurance Commissioners reports that 1,681 domestic and foreign licensed insurers operate in the state, offering homeowners extensive comparison shopping opportunities.
-This competitive environment prevents any single carrier from dominating pricing and encourages insurers to offer attractive rates and discounts to win customers.
+This competitive environment prevents any single carrier from dominating pricing and encourages insurers to offer competitive rates and discounts to win customers.

 Tips to Save on Virginia Home Insurance